What is a Motif in Literature? A Guide for Authors

 The next step is to incorporate it into your book.
 Even if you know what your motifs are going to be, you now need to tackle the other part of the definition: you need to make them recur.

 If you create a detailed outline before writing the first draft, you can probably spot the key events in your novel that are relevant to your theme.
-One of the most famous motifs is the mockingbird in To Kill a Mockingbird.
-Comparatively speaking, it doesn’t appear too often in the book.
+One of the most famous motifs is the mockingbird in To Kill a Mockingbird, which is so important it surfaces right in the title of the book.
+However, comparatively speaking, the mockingbird itself doesn’t appear too often in the book.
 But it becomes a powerful representation of innocence and goodness because it was woven into the narrative at the right moments.
 Likewise, your goal is to tie your motif into your story in a natural and compelling manner.
 Heavy-handed symbolism is something to avoid.

 Option 2: See if any organically rise.